janfri/regtest/README.md

 end
 ```

-Because the log files contains only temporary stuff they should normally not
+Because the log files contain only temporary information, they should normally
-checked in the SCM.
+not be checked into the SCM.

 ## Configuration and Plugins

-You can adapt the behaviour of regtest with plugins.
-To configure this and
+You can adapt the behavior of regtest with plugins.
+To configure this and maybe
-maybe other things regtest support a simple rc file mechanism.
-While loading
+other things regtest supports a simple rc file mechanism.
+While loading regtest
-regtest via `require 'regtest'` it looks for a file `.regtestrc` first in your
+via `require 'regtest'` it looks for a file `.regtestrc` first in your home
-home directory and then in the local directory.
-So you can do global
+directory and then in the local directory.
+So you can do global configurations
-configurations in the first one and project specific configurations in the
+in the first one and project-specific configurations in the latter.
-latter.

-Normally the check of changes in results is done automatically by a regtest
+Normally, the check of changes in results is done automatically by a regtest
 plugin like regtest/git (see below).
-In this case the report will show you if
+In this case, the report will show you if
-there are changes or not and the exit code of the script is accordingly set.
+there are changes or not, and the exit code of the script is accordingly set.
 The standard values are: `0` for success, `1` for an unknown result (normally a
-new results file) and `2` for failure.
+new results file), and `2` for failure.
 If you use plain regtest without a SCM
-plugin the exit code is `1` (= unknown result).
+plugin, the exit code is `1` (= unknown result).

 You can change the exit codes for the states with `Regtest.exit_codes`.
 The
-following example changes the behaviour to the same as in regtest version 1.x.
+following example changes the behavior to the same as in regtest version 1.x.

 ```ruby
 Regtest.exit_codes[:unknown_result] = 0